Truinto/DarkCodex/README.md

 Build
 -----------
 * Clone repo
-* Rename Directory.Build.props.default to Directory.Build.props.user
+* Create a copy of Directory.Build.props.default named Directory.Build.props.user
 * Open and edit Directory.Build.props.user with your game location
+* Start solution, switch to Debug configuration, then build (even if project throws errors)